-This pheasant remains classified as Critically Endangered following revisions of its taxonomic limits, because the lack of recent records suggest that the remaining wild population is likely to be extremely small and severely fragmented, with all subpopulations tiny.
+This pheasant remains classified as Critically Endangered following revisions of its taxonomic limits, because the lack of recent records suggests that the remaining wild population is likely to be extremely small and severely fragmented, with all subpopulations being tiny.
 Declines have been driven by high levels of hunting pressure and lowland forest deterioration.
 Further surveys are urgently needed to identify and protect any remaining populations.

 Conservation Actions Underway